imsaitejareddy/ouroboros-effect-experiment/README.md

 ### 1. Large Language Model (LLM) Summarization Experiment (Gemma 2B)

-This is the main experiment detailed in the associated paper.
+This is the main experiment detailed in the paper.
 It uses the `google/gemma-2b-it` model to test recursive feedback loops on a scientific summarization task (`ccdv/arxiv-summarization`) over five generations.

 -   **Key Finding:** Contrary to the original hypothesis, a simple automated quality filter did not accelerate model collapse.
 Instead, it induced an "Anti-Ouroboros Effect," leading to a robust improvement in model performance (ROUGE-L score), while the unfiltered control arm showed degradation.
 -   **Location:** [`/llm_gemma_experiment/`](./llm_gemma_experiment/)